karanveersp/job-runner/design.md

 This is current implementation plan to achieve this behavior.

 1. Job manager receives a new command from the GRPC Server to execute.
-2. It initializes a new `Job` value with a new job id, an `exec.Cmd` value, and a `bytes.Buffer` as an in-memory store.
+2. It initializes a new `Job` value with a new job id, an `exec.Cmd` value, and an `OutputStorer` that encapsulates a `bytes.Buffer` as an in-memory store.
+When an `OutputStorer` is created with `New`, it provides an `outputChan` which the caller can send job outputs to.
 3. The `exec.Cmd` type lets the job manager access the `StdoutPipe` and `StderrPipe` as `io.ReadCloser` values.
-The manager creates and starts two goroutines to read from each pipe and write to the `bytes.Buffer`.
-The writing can be synchronized by using a `RWMutex`, so that only one goroutine can write at a given time, and multiple reader goroutines can access the output history.
+The manager creates and starts two goroutines to read from each pipe and write to an `outputChan`.
-4. Once the command starts running, it's output gets piped to the `bytes.Buffer`.
-In order to broadcast the live output and allow decoupled listeners, the `Job` type has a collection of listeners `[]Listener`.
+4. Once the command starts running, it's output gets piped to the `outputChan`.
+In order to broadcast the live output and allow decoupled listeners, the `OutputStorer` type has a collection of listeners `[]Listener`.
 Each `Listener` provides a channel on which to send the live output.

-As each of the piped `stderr` and `stdout` outputs are written to the `bytes.Buffer`, those goroutines also iterate over the `Listeners` collection, and push to each channel.
-The job has an `AddListener` method which calls `OutputStorer.Subscribe` to get a refernece to the `historyChan` and `liveChan`.
-It creates a `Listener` with the `liveChan` and appends it to `[]Listener` so that the live output can start to be captured for the client.
+   The goroutine in `OutputStorer` that reads from `outputChan` to push to the internal `bytes.Buffer`, will also iterate over the `Listeners` collection, and push to each `liveChan`.
 5. Any new requests to monitor the output after a job is complete will simply get the historcal data from the `historyChan`.

 The sequence diagram describes the flow.